 Where to stay in Lindos?

 There are many nice hotels and hostels in Lindos.
 The accommodation offer is rich and you will certainly find something suitable for both luxury and budget travelers.
 I usually use the Booking service, here you can find a list of hotels in Lindos.
+You can also use the map below.

 What is the best time to visit Lindos?